 We suggest that students begin their study of Art History by enrolling in one of our introductory courses: ARTH1: Introduction to the History of Art I (offered in Fall term); ARTH2: Introduction to the History of Art II (offered in Winter term), and ARTH4: Introduction to World Architecture (generally offered every other Spring).
 Our mid-level courses, numbered 16 through 76, are open to all students without prerequisites.
 The Department also offers a Foreign Study Program in Rome every spring .

 Majors & Minors

 You should also familiarize yourself with the requirements for the major or minor, as well as with the variety of courses the Department of Art History offers.
 To help you work out a program of study, the Department has Major, Minor and Modified Major worksheets available, as well as a guide to the Distribution of Subject Matter of Art History Courses.
-When you are ready to declare the major or minor, you should discuss your worksheet with a faculty advisor and then meet with the Department Administrator (Betsy Alexander) to ensure that everything is in order.
-The cards must then be signed by an advisor, and a copy of the card and worksheet must be filed with the Department of Art History .
+When you are ready to declare the major or minor, you should discuss your worksheet with the Department Chair (Mary Coffey) and submit the worksheet to the Department Administrator (Samantha Potter).
+To complete this process, you must register with DegreeWorks through Banner Student.